raju-AI-portfolio/Regulatory-Compliance-Intelligence-Copilot-with-Human-Review-/README.md

 ## 📊 Validation & KPI Results

+The system was evaluated using two complementary approaches:

+### 1. Manual / LLM-as-Judge Validation
+The validation workbook separates test cases into:
+- **Pure Regulatory Q&A**
+- **Ambiguous / Cross-Framework**
+- **Guardrails**

+This prevents misleading interpretation by evaluating each class of question with appropriate criteria. :contentReference[oaicite:10]{index=10}

+### 2. RAGAS-Based Automated Evaluation
+A subset of 15 questions across frameworks was evaluated using:
+- **Faithfulness**
+- **Answer Correctness**

 ### Headline KPIs — Pure Regulatory Q&A (45 questions)

 | Metric | Target | Actual | Status |